GoMetric/opcache-dashboard/README.md

 Also this server serves UI and API for watching gathered statistic on `http-host` and `http-port` defined in cli agruments.

+# Localisation

+You may contribute to project localisation in https://www.transifex.com/gometric/opcache-dashboard

 # Other GUIs

 * [Opcache Control Panel](https://gist.github.com/ck-on/4959032)